PM Modi congratulates CWG medal winners | Entertainment

 Prime Minister Narendra Modi on Sunday lauded the medal-winning efforts of several athletes at the Commonwealth Games in Birmingham after a string of podium finishes for Indians.

 Modi also praised wrestler Pooja Sihag for winning the bronze and said she has made a mark for herself as a talented wrestler. ''She has overcome many challenges thanks to her never say die attitude.
 She has won a Bronze at the CWG 2022.
 Congratulations to her.
-I am confident she will keep making India proud in the coming times,'' he said.
+I am confident she will keep making India proud in the times to come,'' he said.

 Hailing the bronze medal win of wrestler Deepak Nehra, Modi said he displayed remarkable grit and commitment. ''My best wishes to him for his upcoming endeavours,'' he added.

-Modi also congratulated Bhavina Patel for winning the women's singles para Table Tennis gold medal.
+Modi also congratulated Bhavina Patel for winning the gold medal in the women's singles para Table Tennis.

 ''The remarkable @BhavinaOfficial gives us one more occasion to be proud!
 She wins the prestigious Gold medal in Para Table Tennis, her first CWG medal,'' Modi tweeted.